Laurence Robertson: 2nd parliament (2001–2005)

 Between 2004 and 2005, Robertson led a successful campaign to save Alderman Knight, a local special needs school for children additional learning difficulties, complex needs and Autistic Spectrum Disorders (ASD) from closure.
-On 8 September 2004, Robertson secured a debate in the House of Commons to discuss the schools closure.
-During the debate Robertson read out letters he had been sent by students advocating for the school to remain open and made it clear to Minister that he would do everything in his power "to save the school by legal and campaigning means".

 On 24 March 2005, the Schools Adjudicator ruled that Alderman Knight would close.
 During a question to the Minister of Education on the matter of special schools in the House of Commons that day, Robertson accused Minister for Children, Young People and Families Margaret Hodge of providing an "inadequate" and "dishonest" answer after failing to mention the school in her figures.
-When ordered by Speaker Michael Martin to withdraw the remark, Robertson refused, stating: "Mr Speaker, I am here to represent my constituents.
+When ordered by Speaker Michael Martin to withdraw the remark, Robertson declined, stating: "Mr Speaker, I am here to represent my constituents.
 I will not withdraw that remark."
 He was therefore asked to leave the chamber.
-This was reported in national press, bringing attention to the school and its importance in the area.

-Later that year, following the May local government elections, the Conservatives took control of the council and pledged to keep the school open.
+3rd parliament (2005–2010)

+Robertson was again re-elected at the 2005 general election, with an increased vote share of 49.1% and an increased majority of 9,892 votes.

 Following the 2007 floods in Tewkesbury, Robertson spoke out against building on flood plains.
 An issue that Robertson raised once again to Secretary of State for Environment, Food and Rural Affairs in February 2020 following heavy flooding in his constituency.
 Robertson is Vice Chair of the All-Party Parliamentary Group on Flood Prevention, and continues to lobby the government on the issue of flooding.